 The City of Sterling Heights does not receive ESG grant funding.
+However, emergency shelter and transitional housing needs for the area were met by local shelters.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs working with clients to find them permanent housing, as well as provided follow up services to prevent families from becoming homeless again.

 The City actively seeks shelter and supportive service providers to request Block Grant funding.
-The City also works with the Macomb Homeless Coalition to assist in a countywide action plan to address the needs of subpopulation groups in Macomb County.
+The City also has worked with the Macomb Homeless Coalition to assist in a countywide action plan to address the needs of subpopulation groups in Macomb County.
+Both MATTs and MCREST have case workers